ANNUAL COMMUNITY EVENTS

 Museum Holiday Tea

 The Hopewell Museum holds an open house the first Sunday in December, 1-4 pm.
-Visitors get to see period holiday decorations, discover some history of Hopewell, and enjoy a traditional tea served in the kitchen. http://www.hopewellmuseumnj.org/
+Visitors get to see period holiday decorations, discover the history of Hopewell, and enjoy a traditional tea served in the kitchen. http://www.hopewellmuseumnj.org/

 On the first Saturday in December, at 6pm, locals gather in front of the Volunteer Bandstand, fondly called the gazebo, to sing holiday tunes and watch for Santa to ride into town on an antique fire engine.
 When he arrives, he asks for the children to help him light the tree.
 On the count of three, the evergreen by the Fire Station lights up as if by magic.
-Santa continues to the firehouse where children line up for a chat.

 Communities of Light™

-During the winter solstice in December, (COL) candles line the streets of central New Jersey – a powerful symbol of hope for those impacted by domestic violence.
+During the winter solstice in December, candles line the streets of central New Jersey – a powerful symbol of hope for those impacted by domestic violence.
 100% of luminary kit sales go to Womanspace for programming.
 Join in the effort to spread the message that Peace Begins at Home.

 For almost half a century, on the four consecutive nights before Christmas Day, the five borough churches have participated in the live staging with the scene of the historic nativity on the lawn of the Calvary Baptist Church at 3 East Broad Street.
-Carolers also roam thestreets on these nights.
+Carolers also roam the streets on these nights.